jeanjerome/archetype-demo/README.md

 ## How to test it?

+### 1. Build and install the archetypes
-1. Run the bash script (on Windows, just run the included commands) `install-archetypes-local.sh`.
+Run the bash script (on Windows, just run the included commands) `install-archetypes-local.sh`.
 This will build 3 Maven Archetypes and install them on your local Maven repository (`~/.m2/repository`)

+### 2. Generate your app
-1. Run the bash script `create-app-from-archetypes.sh` (or the included commands).
+Run the bash script `create-app-from-archetypes.sh` (or the included commands).
 This will create a fully fonctional app composed of the 3 previous built archetypes.

 ## What does this demonstrate?